Sorry, no content matched your criteria.

 - Their average educational level was 7.6 years and half have furthered their education in the U.S.

 - 30% of survey respondents volunteered in civic organizations or community groups.

 - 80% of survey respondents pay income taxes, including 79% who are self-employed.
 They have contributed to Social Security for an avg. of 15.4 years and 90% file taxes every year.

-- Massive reconstruction efforts from hurricane and wildfire devastation will be hampered when 50,000 construction workers with TPS lose their employment authorization.
-Similar losses are being felt in agriculture and construction.
+- Reconstruction efforts from hurricane and wildfire devastation will be hampered when 50,000 TPS construction workers lose their employment.
+Similar losses are being felt in Virginia and throughout the U.S. in agriculture and construction.

 - TPS beneficiaries are good people.
 Hondurans, for example, have had background checks conducted 13 times.

-- A return to these countries—ones they haven’t known in nearly two decades, and now wracked by violence—could result in their being extorted or even killed.
-And their U.S. citizen children have never known anything but growing up in the U.S.
+These families’ return to their countries—ones they haven’t known in nearly two decades that are now wracked by violence— could result in their being extorted or even killed.
+Meanwhile, their U.S. citizen children have never known anything but growing up in the U.S.